SeLite/SeLite.github.io/SeleniumIDEtips.md

 # Summary and scope
 These notes are about usability of [Selenium IDE](http://seleniumhq.org/projects/ide) GUI.
 See also [Selenium IDE documentation](http://docs.seleniumhq.org/docs/02_selenium_ide.jsp).
 See [ClassicSelenese](ClassicSelenese) and [EnhancedSelenese](EnhancedSelenese) regarding Selenese syntax.
 If you develop [scripts][script], frameworks or plugins, see also [DevelopmentTools](DevelopmentTools).

-# Add .html extension to files
+# Add .html extension to suite files
-When saving a [case] or a [suite], Selenium IDE doesn't add `'.html'` extension.
+When saving a [suite], Selenium IDE doesn't add `'.html'` extension.
 So, add `.html` yourself, which will let you identify the file more easily.

 # Hands-on GUI
 [Components](Components) > [Hands-on GUI](Components#hands-on-gui) enables